 MEDEX 588: Investigative Skills – 5 credits

 The ongoing changes to healthcare delivery, continued advances in clinical research and publication, and evolution of the PA profession require that the modern clinician be able to locate, critically appraise, and apply current health research outcomes.
-These skills are essential for PAs to remain up-to-date.
 This course teaches basic concepts in measurement, biostatistics and epidemiology, and the skills needed to evaluate public health and biomedical research.
 Through a series of lectures focused on research concepts, small group exercises, and online group discussions, students will acquire skills allowing them to review and evaluate current research results and apply reliable outcomes to their practice.

 MEDEX 552: Pathophysiology for Primary Care – 6 credits

 This course covers basic pathological and pathophysiological concepts of diseases commonly encountered in primary care practice.
-Pathophysiology is studied per organ system.
-Students will write a research paper.
+Pathophysiology is organized and sequenced by organ systems aligned with the Basic Clinical Skills course.

 MEDEX 553: Basic Clinical Skills – 5 credits